-Combined global sales of Zetia (marketed in most countries outside the United States as Ezetrol), Vytorin (ezetimibe and simvastatin) (marketed outside the United States as Inegy), and Atozet (ezetimibe and atorvastatin) (marketed in certain countries outside of the United States), medicines for lowering LDL cholesterol, were \$624 million in the first quarter of 2017, a decline of 32% compared with the first quarter of 2016 including a 1% unfavorable effect from foreign exchange.
-The sales decline primarily reflects lower volumes of Zetia in the United States from generic competition.
-By agreement, a generic manufacturer launched a generic version of Zetia in the United States in December 2016 and the Company is experiencing a rapid and substantial decline in U.S. Zetia sales.
-The Company anticipates the decline will accelerate in future periods.
-The U.S. patent and exclusivity periods for Zetia and Vytorin expired in April 2017 and the Company anticipates declines in U.S. Zetia and Vytorin sales.
-U.S. sales of Zetia and Vytorin were \$111 million and \$90 million, respectively, for the first quarter of 2017.
+Combined global sales of Zetia (marketed in most countries outside the United States as Ezetrol), Vytorin (marketed outside the United States as Inegy), and Atozet (ezetimibe and atorvastatin) (marketed in certain countries outside of the United States), medicines for lowering LDL cholesterol, were \$612 million in the second quarter of 2017 and \$1.2 billion for the first six months of 2017, declines of 40% and 36%, respectively, compared with the same periods of 2016.
+The sales declines primarily reflect lower volumes of Zetia and Vytorin in the United States from generic competition.
+By agreement, a generic manufacturer launched a generic version of Zetia in the United States in December 2016.
+The U.S. patent and exclusivity periods for Zetia and Vytorin otherwise expired in April 2017 and the Company is experiencing rapid and substantial declines in U.S. Zetia and Vytorin sales.
 The Company has market exclusivity in major European markets for Ezetrol until April 2018 and for Inegy until April 2019.

 Pursuant to a collaboration with Bayer AG (Bayer), Merck acquired lead commercial rights for Adempas, a novel cardiovascular drug for the treatment of pulmonary arterial hypertension, in countries outside the Americas while Bayer has lead rights in the Americas, including the United States.
 In 2016, Merck began promoting and distributing Adempas in Europe.
 Transition from Bayer in other Merck territories will continue in 2017.
-Merck recorded sales of \$84 million and \$33 million for Adempas in the first quarter of 2017 and 2016, respectively, which includes sales in Merck's marketing territories, as well as Merck's share of profits from the sale of Adempas in Bayer's marketing territories.
+Merck recorded sales of \$67 million and \$40 million for Adempas in the second quarter of 2017 and 2016, respectively, and \$151 million and \$72 million for the first six months of 2017 and 2016, respectively, which includes sales in Merck's marketing territories, as well as Merck's share of profits from the sale of Adempas in Bayer's marketing territories.